Note

 | Modifiable | Yes.
 You can execute the SET statement to modify the value. |

-When the transaction_read_only variable is set to True, DML statements cannot be executed.
+If transaction_read_only is set to True, you cannot execute DML statements.

 Examples